kavita2103/Kavita-Khandelwal/index.md

 ### Project 1: [Analysis: Avocado(R)](https://www.kaggle.com/kavitakhandelwal1234/avocado-analysis-r)
 For this example project I did cleaning, analysis and visualization of data using statistical programming language 'R'.
 I found some interesting insights which can make lives of consumers and producers easy.

-Example insights:
- 1. Conventional avocado are less expensive comparative to organic avocado.
- 1. Average total volume sale of conventional avocado is far more than Organic avocado.
-It make sense because of their cost difference.
- 3. The lowest prices are in PhoenixTuscon and the maximum prices city is Chicago for conventional avocado.
- 4. The minimum prices are in CincinnatiDayton and the maximum prices city is San Francisco for organic avocado.
- 5. Spring and Winter seasons has more sales comparative to Autumn and Summer seasons.
-During this time, demand is more in Spring and Winter seasons, so company need to stock in advance.
- 6. Average price rise in the Autumn season and the down in the Winter season for both type of avocados, so buy before Autum season comes.
- 7. Most Avocado loving city is Los Angeles.
- 8. An increase in the volume of avocado tends to reduce the price for both type of Avocado.
- 9. PLU 4225, PLU 4046 and small bag sales are 90.5% of total sale so companies need to stock more.
+I analyzed data to gain insights into:

+1. How avocado price and volume vary with time?
+2. How price and sales vary with different type of avocado?
+3. Which size of bags companies need to stock?
+4. How prices vary in different seasons?
+5. Which season is best to buy avocado for consumers?
+6. How avocado sales and prices vary with different cities?

 ### Project 2: [Analysis: Bellabeat Case Study(R)](https://www.kaggle.com/kavitakhandelwal1234/bellabeat-case-study-r)
 For this example project I did cleaning, analysis and visualization of data using statistical programming language 'R'.
+I Focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices and by these insights I made a marketing strategy.

 On the basis of the analysis, these are my recommendations to the marketing team members:
 1. Bellabeat can improve the product by sending reminder to costumers, so they will get motivation to reach their goal.